 The Federal Housing Administration introduced the FHA loan program in 1934 in order to bring some semblance of stability to the home loan industry as individual banks used their own internal approval guidelines that could require down payments as high as 50% and for very short terms, such as three to five years, requiring the borrowers to refinance the loan at the end of that initial period.

 Mortgage companies like to approve FHA loans because the lending guidelines, set by the FHA, are easy to follow and the individual loan comes with an inherent government guarantee.
 This guarantee compensates a lender for a loss on the loan should the home be foreclosed upon.
 As long as it is shown the lender approved an FHA loan using established FHA guidelines, the lender receives compensation for the loss.

 This guarantee is financed by the borrowers in the form of two separate mortgage insurance policies.
 The initial policy is referred to as the upfront mortgage insurance premium and is typically rolled into the loan amount and does not have to be paid for out of pocket.
 The second policy is an annual one that is paid in monthly installments during the course of the loan, most people know this term as “PMI”

 As with other government-backed mortgage programs, FHA loans are only used to finance an owner-occupied property and may not be used to finance a rental property, a second home, or a vacation or beach property.
 FHA loans are permitted for single-family residences, approved condos, and townhomes as long as the borrowers occupy the home as a primary residence.
-The property can be located anywhere in Orlando regardless of the home seller.
+Investors wishing to purchase an investment home can learn about Orlando DSCR loans here.